Famous Dave's Barbecue Party Cookbook

 Place 2-3 medium-sized chunks of dry smoke wood on the coals.
 Use a mild wood—I used three chunks of apple wood.

-Assemble the cooker and place the foil pan on the top grate, as shown in Picture 1.
+Assemble the cooker and place the foil pan on the top grate.
 Set the three bottom vents to 100% open.
 Open the top vent fully and leave it that way throughout the entire cook.

 When the cooker reaches about 240°F, set the three bottom vents to 25% open so the cooker settles in at 240-260°F measured at the lid.
 Adjust the three bottom vents as necessary to maintain this temperature range throughout the cooking session.

 Cook the roast uncovered for two hours, then cover with foil and cook for another 5-6 hours until fork tender.
-Add vegetables and a sprinkling of black pepper during the last 2 hours of cooking, as shown in Picture 2.
+Add vegetables and a sprinkling of black pepper during the last 2 hours of cooking.

 I added four medium-sized potatoes and three carrots that were peeled and cut into large pieces.
 I also added one yellow onion that I prepared by cutting off the stem end, leaving the root end intact, then cutting into quarters lengthwise and peeling off the outside skin.